MaxPleaner/socket_helpers/README.md

      end
    ```

 - Remove the default scaffold routes (`resources :todos`).
 This gem supports only _query_ parameters, not _path_ parameters.

-   i.e parameters are never declared in the routes.rb file, but they are declared in controllers.
+i.e. parameters are never declared in the routes.rb file, but they are declared in controllers.

 for example, routes like `DELETE /todos/MY_TODO_ID` are not supported, but `DELETE /todos?id=MY_TODO_ID` are.

 This may change pending an update to the gem.

  - Write routes for create and destroy like so:

    ```ruby